 - Glass sheets

 - Mixing pan

-Water is added in cement as 0.78 P. where P is % of water for standard consistency of cement.
-Well mixed paste is filled in mould and cover with glass plate on both faces of mould.
+Water is added to cement as 0.78 P. where P is % of water for standard consistency of cement.
+Well, a mixed paste is filled in mold and covered with a glass plate on both faces of mold.

 Read More: Slump Test – Type Of Slump & Test Method

 The Soundness test of the cementing procedure is as follows,

 - The mould and the glass plates are oiled before conducting the test.

 - Take 400 grams of cement sample.